 There are workstations for use by registrars in Room 4060B, Education Building, Tygerberg Campus (within the Division of Community Health) with network access and telephones available for use by registrars only.
-The registrars should elect one representative who will take responsibility for ensuring that the office and computer equipment is kept in good order.
 The security of the room is the responsibility of each registrar who will receive a key to the office.
-Any matters relating to maintenance or a need to upgrade the office furniture or equipment should be brought to the attention of the MMed programme committee of the Division.
+Any matters relating to maintenance or a need to upgrade the office furniture or equipment should be brought to the attention of the MMed program committee of the Division.